Stay Mason Student Support Fund – Spring Term 2026

-You must be enrolled at Mason in the Summer Term 2023 in a degree-seeking program at the time you apply for Stay Mason emergency assistance.
+You must be enrolled in a degree-seeking program at Mason for Spring Term 2026 and meet all other eligibility requirements at the time you apply for Stay Mason emergency assistance.

 Priority consideration will be given to students whose continued enrollment at George Mason University may be at risk because of unexpected and unforeseen events or expenses.